-Sell Piaget & Get More With Worthy
+Sell Your Piaget Watch & Get More

 Welcome to Worthy, where you will get the most for your luxury watch from top brands like Rolex and TAG Heuer.
 With years of experience, we have learned all there is to know about selling watches and you can use this information to sell your Piaget watch.
-Below you will find the top questions asked by those looking to sell Piaget.

 When it comes to selling a Piaget or any other luxury watch, the best place to start is with a thorough, trustworthy evaluation.
 At Worthy, we partner only with appraisers who are at the top of their field, and who possess the necessary certification, expertise, and experience to evaluate luxury watches.
 By working with someone who is intimately familiar with Piaget watches and who is able to provide a completely objective evaluation, you can enhance buyer trust while helping to ensure that you will receive the best possible value for your watch at the sale’s close.

 Piaget, began in 1874 in the small farm town of Côte-aux-Fées, Switzerland.
 Founder Georges Edouard Piaget began the company by designing and manufacturing extremely precise clock movements and pocket watches.
 These high precision movements were sold to the most popular watch brands of the time, and quickly became known for being prestigious and quality.
 George’s son, Timothée, took leadership of the company in 1911, and decided to take the company in a new direction and expand the product line.
 In addition to producing movements, Piaget began manufacturing wrist watches.
 It wasn’t until 1943, when the company was taken over by the founder’s grandsons, that Piaget decided to register their brand and begin producing watches under the Piaget name.
 Piaget also began to expand internationally, developing worldwide brand recognition.
 The brand became so popular so quickly, that Piaget quickly needed to build a new production facility to accommodate the heavy orders.